project-sunbird/project-sunbird.github.io/pages/features-documentation/upload.md

   </tr>
   </table>

-### Adding Metadata
+### Adding Details

-Before the file is uploaded on the portal, metadata should be updated.
+Before the file is uploaded on the portal, details should be updated.
   <table>
   <tr>
     <th style="width:35%;">Step</th>